-If gift exchanges, celebratory songs, and festive movies aren’t making you feel as joyful as usual, you can still have a meaningful holiday season by giving back to your community and uplifting those who need it most.
+If gift exchanges and festive movies aren’t making you feel as joyful as usual, you can still have a meaningful holiday season by giving back to your community and uplifting those who need it most.

 And even if you are enjoying all the classic trappings of the holidays, giving back can make this time of the year even better.
 Charitable acts can not only bring a bit of joy or peace of mind to someone who needs it—but also increase your own happiness!